+86 1510-529-7925 [email protected]

 Front Focusing is the standard focus method that most cameras ship with.
 The shutter button also activates the auto-focus system when you press the shutter button halfway down.
 So focusing and shooting a photo are tied into one button.

-The second method of focusing is called back button focusing and this is a very popular method when sporting shooters.
-The way this works is that you set your camera to remove the focus from the shutter button and you use a separate button on the back of your camera.
-This method means you can focus on an object with one button and recompose and shoot with another.
-This is a good way to lock focus in on a subject.
-Either method is fine but you should pick one and practice with it.
+The second method of focusing is called back button focusing, and it is very popular among sports photographers.
+The way this works is that you set your camera to remove the focus function from the shutter button and use a separate button on the back of your camera.
+This method allows you to focus on an object with one button and recompose and shoot with another.
+It’s a good way to lock focus on a subject.
+Either method is fine, but you should pick one and practice with it.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals